thomashondema/composer-local-dependency-dev/README.md

 1. Begin with Method 1 during early development to keep momentum high.
 2. Transition to Method 3 as your codebase grows, your packages mature, and multiple projects or teams need to work on them simultaneously.

-Choosing the right method isn’t about picking one forever—it’s about matching your workflow to your current scale and evolving the approach as your project evolves.
+Choosing the right method isn’t about picking one forever, it’s about matching your workflow to your current scale and evolving the approach as your project evolves.

 ## Try It in Your Own Projects
 Personally, I start with **Method 1 (Path repositories)** for speed and simplicity in the early stages.